One Door Closes: Plot

-On the day S.H.I.E.L.D. fell, S.H.I.E.L.D. engineer Mack is saved from Hydra double agents by agents Bobbi Morse and Isabelle Hartley, who have infiltrated the devastated S.H.I.E.L.D. aircraft carrier Iliad on former director Nick Fury's orders to save the commanding officer, Robert Gonzales, and to sink the ship and its sensitive cargo and give S.H.I.E.L.D. at large a chance to survive against Hydra.
+On the day S.H.I.E.L.D. fell, S.H.I.E.L.D. engineer Alphonso "Mack" Mackenzie is saved from Hydra double agents by agents Bobbi Morse and Isabelle Hartley, who have infiltrated the devastated S.H.I.E.L.D. aircraft carrier Iliad on former director Nick Fury's orders to save the commanding officer, Robert Gonzales, and to sink the ship and its sensitive cargo and give S.H.I.E.L.D. at large a chance to survive against Hydra.
 They find Gonzales with a severely wounded leg, and struggle to assist him.
 Morse plans for Hartley to clear the way for Mack to get Gonzales to safety, while she sinks the ship, but when Hartley finds other S.H.I.E.L.D. agents fighting back against Hydra, she and Mack convince Morse and Gonzales to help them rather than kill them by sinking the ship, going against Fury's orders.
 This was the beginning of their own faction of S.H.I.E.L.D., one that is against Fury and his secrets.

-In the present day, Morse steals the "toolbox" that Fury gave new director Phil Coulson, but is confronted by May, while Coulson confronts Mack about his allegiances.
+In the present day, Morse steals the "toolbox" that Fury gave new director Phil Coulson, but is confronted by Melinda May, while Coulson confronts Mack about his allegiances.
 Morse and May fight, but when reinforcements arrive to help May, Morse overrides the bases systems, creating an opportunity for herself and Mack to escape capture.
 At "The Retreat", a safe house for people with abilities that Bruce Banner created for himself, Agent Skye tries on the gloves that Agent Jemma Simmons created for her, intended to inhibit her new-found earthquake abilities.
 Though they assist with dampening the vibrations, they cause light headedness in Skye.
 She is visited by Gordon, a teleporting man with no eyes who explains how her gift can be used for good, tapping into the vibrations of all things.
 He offers to take her to a safe place where people like them can help her master these powers, and leaves her to make her own decision.